darkshram/clamd-scanonaccess/README.md

 install -m 0644 clamd.scanonaccess-tmpfiles.conf /usr/lib/tmpfiles.d/clamd-scanonaccess.conf
 ```

 4) Edit /etc/clamd.d/scanonaccess.conf and define the directories to be monitored (OnAccessIncludePath, you can define several lines with OnAccessIncludePath).
-It's imperative root is used as user for clamd.
+It's imperative root is used as user for clamd (User root) and I recommned use only official signatures published by the ClamAV project to avoid false positives (OfficialDatabaseOnly yes).

 5) Create directory /run/clamd.scanonaccess (the tmpfile will take care of doing it during next boot):